 Many of America’s biggest and most successful businesses have gone solar.
 The list includes industry giants like Wal-Mart, Target, Apple, IKEA, Macy’s, FedEx, Verizon, General Motors, L’Oreal and others.
-And every day, more companies, both large and small, are investing in solar as well.
+Every day, more companies, both large and small, are investing in solar as well.
 Why?
 For many, it’s to save money.
 But solar can also be one of the most effective ways to quickly achieve corporate sustainability goals.

-Benefits of Solar Power for Business
+Benefits of solar power for business

 As with any business goal, start by defining your objectives and then clearly delineate what success looks like.
 Look to others who have met or exceeded sustainability goals like yours and emulate their process as it makes sense to do so.
 Be prepared to innovate to solve problems specific to your industry, organization, facilities, budget or circumstances.

-Top 25 businesses ranked by their total on-site installed solar capacity, or the maximum power potential measured in megawatts (MW), from SEIA’s Solar Means Business 2016 report.
+Top 25 businesses ranked by their total onsite installed solar capacity, or the maximum power potential measured in megawatts (MW), from SEIA’s Solar Means Business 2016 report.

 Take a look at SEIA’s 2016 list of the top 25 businesses ranked by solar capacity and other companies that have gone solar.
 Which business is most like yours?
 Are you looking to power office buildings and corporate campuses like General Growth Properties or McGraw Hill?
 Brick-and-mortar retail buildings like Macy’s or Walgreens?
 Manufacturing facilities like GM or Johnson & Johnson?
 Data centers like Apple or Verizon?
 Warehouses or distribution centers like Wal-Mart or FedEx?
 Event venues?
 Agriculture?
 Or maybe some combination of these?
 There are many ways to go solar, so choosing an appropriate exemplar can help you understand what your end goal might look like.

-Ask a Solar Expert.
-(In fact, ask a bunch of them.)
+Ask a solar expert (in fact, ask a bunch of them)

-There are a variety of commercial solar options to choose from, so seek out multiple opinions and do your research about what others have chosen before you, and what their outcomes have been.
+There are a variety of commercial solar options to choose from, so seek out multiple opinions and do your research about what others have chosen before you and what their outcomes have been.
 Ask for case studies or reach out to sustainability officers or facilities managers at companies you admire.
 Achieving lofty sustainability goals is a feather in these companies’ proverbial caps—garnering good PR and helping the planet at the same time—so many will proudly share their stories and advice, particularly if you’re not a direct competitor.